MaddyGuthridge/COMP6080_Notes/CSS/div properties.md

 We need to specify the `background-size` or it might be too big.

 This can also be done using various elements in the `background` property.

+### `visibility`

+Changes the visibility of elements
+- `hidden`: space for element is taken, but no content is rendered
+- `none`: no space for element is taken, useful for JavaScript